-In a recent survey by Better Homes and Gardens, homeowners listed orange, black and purple as the three hues that they would be least likely to decorate with.
+In a survey by Better Homes and Gardens, homeowners listed orange, black and purple as the three hues that they would be least likely to decorate with.

 While these colours might be okay in small doses — such as a narrow black accent wall in an otherwise light-coloured room — their presence in larger areas might dissuade prospective buyers from taking a property seriously.

 If several rooms in your client’s home need a paint job before the house is listed, look to the colours of the year for inspiration.
-For 2016, the trending palette — according to Benjamin Moore — includes pale but upbeat shades of blues, pinks, greens and grays.
-Using colours of the moment will help a home feel modern and contemporary.
+Benjamin Moore and Pantone publish their picks each and every year.

 A coat of white paint can make any room look fresh and inviting.
 It’s especially transformative if a room’s features and furniture are outdated, and cannot be changed before the house is put on the market.

-Chipped, peeling and faded walls, doors, mailboxes, windows and porches convey a sense of disarray and lack of upkeep, making buyers wonder if the whole house is in need of work.
+Chipped, peeling and faded walls, doors, mailboxes, windows and porches all convey a sense of disarray and lack of upkeep, making buyers wonder if the whole house is in need of work.